monarchythe/Data-mining-on-COVID-19-Data/README.md

 # Project Report 2: Clustering Analysis and Insights

-This project report focuses on clustering analysis to identify patterns and relationships in data related to demographics, economics, and COVID-19 outcomes. (**Report file name is Project 2_Group_9_Monarch_Nigam_and_Namratha.pdf**) Below is an overview of the contents:
+This project report focuses on clustering analysis to identify patterns and relationships in data related to demographics, economics, and COVID-19 outcomes. (**Report file name is Project_Report_Part_2.pdf**) Below is an overview of the contents:

 ## 1. Data Preparation
 - **Objects Used for Clustering**: Selected states and counties are defined for analysis.